What Is Chiari Malformation?

 Some mild or borderline Chiari malformations can be associated with extensive symptoms, while other times an extensive Chiari malformation is found, but the patient lacks any Chiari symptoms.
 So, a detailed history of symptoms including headache and associated features is crucial in determining whether a Chiari malformation is clinically relevant or not.
 This is more useful than basing treatment decisions purely on the extent of tonsillar herniation in Chiari.
 History is also important in excluding other disorders which can cause a reversible “pseudo-Chiari”, caused by a different disorder such as intracranial hypotension CSF leak, or low-pressure headache) or idiopathic intracranial hypertension (IIH) (previously known as pseudotumor cerebri).

-According to the International Classification of Headache Disorders 3rd Edition (ICHD3), Chiari headache caused by Chiari type I malformation is usually occipital or suboccipital, of short duration (less than 5 minutes) and provoked by cough or other Valsalva-like maneuvers (straining in the abdominal region such as when having a bowel movement).
-It remits after the successful treatment of the Chiari malformation.
+According to the International Headache Society, Chiari headache caused by Chiari type I malformation is usually occipital or suboccipital (back of head/base of skull), of short duration (less than 5 minutes) and provoked by cough or other Valsalva-like maneuvers (straining in the abdominal region such as when having a bowel movement).
+Notably, Chiari headaches, or cough headaches, are the most classic of the symptoms of Chiari malformation, along with neck pain.
+Of course, there are other headache disorders that can also cause these characteristics too though.
+Ultimately, accurate diagnosis is based on the overall symptoms, history, physical exam, and MRI findings.
+According to the International Headache Society, the Chiari headache should remit after the successful posterior fossa decompression treatment of the Chiari malformation.

 1. Either or both of the following:

 a) Headache has developed in temporal relation to the Chiari or led to its discovery